Macron To Show Off Euro Defence Cooperation At Paris Parade - UrduPoint

 Also present will be members of the 5,000-strong Franco-German Brigade (BFA), which was created in 1989 as a symbol of postwar unity between France and Germany, and celebrates its 30th anniversary this year.

-But in a sign of the continued importance of NATO to Macron, its Secretary General Jens Stoltenberg will be attending.
+A day before the parade Macron announced the creation of a new national military space force command that will eventually be part of his country's air force.

-- 'Ultra-precise timing' - For Britain's May, the parade will be one of her last major engagements before stepping down as prime minister after failing in her stated goal to implement Brexit.
+- 'Ultra-precise timing' - For Britain's May, the parade will be one of her last major engagements before stepping down as prime minister.

 The demeanour of Merkel, who is battling to keep her grand coalition together at home, will again be under scrutiny after she suffered three episodes of shaking at official events in recent weeks.